 - Continually learning and improving your strategies

-Another aspect about full-time day trading is your finances, both personal finances and your finances for trading.
+Another aspect about full-time day trading is your finances, both personal and the one you use for trading.

 Once you fill it is time to leave your current job, you will no longer have that steady income.
 With that being said, you will need to make sure that you have enough money set aside to cover your expenses.